mate-academy/jv-oop-lesson-0/README.md

 # Working with services

 Your task is to implement a `login` method in `AuthenticationService` and `findByEmail` method in `UserService`.
-More details described in comments over the methods.
+More details are described in comments over the methods.

 To verify your solution please run `main` method in `Main` class.
 The output in console should be the following:
 ```